 The more defensive of the central pair, he kept a lid on Faurlin and looked assured on the ball.
 Fine work from the Welshman.

-A quiet presence on the right flank, his less-favoured position, with most of the Canaries’ attacks being directed instead down the middle and to the left.
-His spooning of a promising free-kick miles over the bar prompted his substitution with 20 minutes to go.
+A quiet presence on the right flank, his less-favored position, with most of the Canaries’ attacks being directed instead down the middle and to the left.
+His spooning of a promising free kick miles over the bar prompted his substitution with 20 minutes to go.

-Tested Young down the left a few times early on but faded somewhat and allowed Young to get forward for the equaliser.
+Tested Young down the left a few times early on but faded somewhat and allowed his mark to get forward for the equalizer.

 Showed plenty of muscle and willingness to get forward in support of the strikers, using his strength to hold the ball up at times for the likes of Jackson.
 Worked well with Crofts to dominate the midfield.

-Norwich’s most impressive player, showing off his phyiscal strength to hold the ball up and win more than his fair share of aerial challenges.
+Norwich’s most impressive player, showing off his physical strength to hold balls up and win more than his fair share of aerial challenges.
 His near-assist for Holt, whose effort was cleared off the line just before the Canaries’ second goal, summed up his hard-working effectiveness.